SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Expressions.rst

 Primary Expressions
 -------------------

-A :newTerm:`primary expression`
+:newTerm:`Primary expression`
-is the most basic kind of expression.
+are the most basic kind of expression.
-It can be used as an expression on its own, and it can be combined with other tokens such as operators, prefixes, and postfixes, to make more complex expressions.
+They can be used as expressions on their own, and they can be combined with other tokens such as operators, prefixes, and postfixes, to make more complex expressions.